 WOOD, METAL & MARBLE

-By adding in a metal detail such as brass border or even having some parquet pieces with a metal detail will create a unique and elegant floor.
+By adding in a metal detail such as a brass border or even having some parquet pieces with a metal detail will create a unique and elegant floor.

 I recently worked with an interior designer on a hotel project in Marylebone.
 The designer was looking to create something unique in the common lounge area and we ended up opting for a dark stained oak with a brass metal trim and black marble.
 As you can see in the image below, the result look luxurious and chic.